 Not all insurance companies and policies cover water damage resulting from flooding, which can put a huge strain on flood damage victims financially.
 The cost of all flooding in the U.S. for 2011 alone was over $8.5 billion.
 Ensure you have proper flood insurance for your home or business by verifying your current level of coverage today.
 It can take years for affected communities to be re-built and life to return to normal.

 Have you suffered from water damage?

 Time is not on your side.
 Property damage and loss from seeping water requires fast action.
 Don’t delay water damage cleanup.
 Unless your items are completely dry, you are only prolonging the inevitable.
-Ensure a fast and speedy resolution by contacting the caring professionals at Rainbow International®.
+Ensure a fast and speedy resolution by contacting the caring professionals at Rainbow International® Restoration.